General Plan Update Equity Facilitator

 Colin Miller, Senior Associate

+E/J Solutions co-developed a step-by-step framework for UC campuses and medical centers detailing how to accomplish climate resilience planning centered in Justice, Equity, Diversity, and Inclusion.
 Marybelle Nzegwu Tobias and Colin Miller co-authored the framework with Aryeh Shell of Thrive Consulting and Janika McFeely, Robin Hawker, and Lisa Westerhoff of Integral.

 Connected Communities Focus Groups